ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

 What you need to know: Bulkloading records into Arctos is an efficient way to organize and create multiple records in batches.
 The key to successful bulkloading  is properly preparing your CSV file (see *Bulkload Builder* below).
 Once your CSV file is ready, then there are two database steps.
 First step is loading your prepared file into the Staging Table.
 This is a shared resource currently, so if a user has data in the table it is unavailable until it has been pushed to the second step (see Bulkloading Table).
 This step is meant to be a temporary holding stage for primary data validation.
 If there are no errors, then the Second step is to push the data to  the Staging Table.

-Please read the Staging Table etiquette on the database page.

-## Bulkload Builder - Pre-uploading stage
+# Bulkload Builder - Pre-uploading stage

 #### Navigation: [Tools Directory > Enter Data > Bulkload Builder](https://arctos.database.museum/Bulkloader/bulkloaderBuilder.cfm)